teguh2910/simada/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at teguh.yuhono@student.unsia.ac.id.
+If you discover a security vulnerability within Laravel, please send an e-mail to Teguh Yuhono at teguh.yuhono@student.unsia.ac.id.
 All security vulnerabilities will be promptly addressed.

 ## License